MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Set-ADFineGrainedPasswordPolicy.md

 Property values that are not associated with cmdlet parameters can be modified by using the *Add*, *Replace*, *Clear*, and *Remove* parameters.

 The *Identity* parameter specifies the Active Directory fine-grained password policy to modify.
-You can identify a fine-grained password policy by its distinguished name, GUID or name.
+You can identify a fine-grained password policy by its distinguished name, GUID, or name.
 You can also set the *Identity* parameter to an object variable such as `$<localFineGrainedPasswordPolicyObject>`, or you can pass an object through the pipeline to the *Identity* parameter.
 For example, you can use the **Get-ADFineGrainedPasswordPolicy** cmdlet to retrieve a fine-grained password policy object and then pass the object through the pipeline operator to the **Set-ADFineGrainedPasswordPolicy** cmdlet.